MV Fingal: Luxury hotel

-In 2019, following extensive modifications and refurbishment, the Fingal was formally opened as a luxury floating hotel berthed in the Albert Dock Basin close to the former Royal Yacht Britannia at Ocean Terminal, Edinburgh.
+In 2019, following extensive modifications and refurbishment by the Pedley Group, Fingal was formally opened as a luxury floating hotel.
+It is berthed in the Alexandra Dock in the Port of Leith, about 600 m from the former Royal Yacht Britannia at Ocean Terminal, Edinburgh.

+The hotel has 23 bedrooms, named after Northern Lighthouse Board lighthouses.
+Plans for the floating hotel were approved by the council by 6 votes to 5, following potential noise concerns.

 In 2022 the AA awarded the Fingal its top five-star rating along with two AA Rosettes for its onboard restaurant, the Lighthouse.
-The AA praised the Lighthouse restaurant as “exceptional” and named the Fingal as one of the 25 best Hotels in the United Kingdom.
+The AA praised the Lighthouse restaurant as "exceptional" and named the Fingal as one of the 25 best hotels in the United Kingdom.